-Claim denials in healthcare are very similar to the check engine light in vehicles.
+Claims denial management in healthcare is like reacting to the check engine light in vehicles.
 You can ignore it for a while, but if you let it linger too long, it can lead to serious problems for your organization.
 The formal definition of a medical billing denial is, “the refusal of an insurance company or carrier to honor a request by an individual (or his or her provider) to pay for healthcare services obtained from a healthcare professional,” as stated by Lachney.
 Although they are quite common in healthcare, denials can be detrimental to your organization and create headaches for your staff.
-Luckily, there are plenty of ways to manage you denial claims.
+Luckily, there are plenty of ways to manage your claims denials.

 Prevention